Categories: Instruction and information

 is testing particle board for the presence of wood.
 Burning a small piece will absolutely smell

-like wood but it is not a correct assumption to say it is solid wood because it is particle board, not
+like wood but it is particle board, not

 solid wood.
-Ergo, the presence of silver means nothing more than the presence of silver and is no
+Ergo, the presence of silver on the surface means it is silverplated, nothing more.

-CONS: Acid must be fresh; potential damage to the piece; a multitude
+CONS: Acid must be fresh; potential damage to the piece; bad testers will think

 Acid Test, Scratch/Gouge Method